India tightens security ahead of verdict on contested religious site

 “State governments have identified several schools to set up temporary jails if the need arises,” said the official, who declined to be identified.

-Hindu groups say a temple existed on the site before the mosque was built in 1528 by a Muslim ruler.
+Hindu groups say a temple existed on the site before the mosque was built around 400 years ago by a Muslim ruler, and should rightfully be restored.
+Muslims and secularists say the destruction of the mosque was a dangerous step towards empowering a violent nationalist mob.

-Prime Minister Narendra Modi’s Hindu nationalist party has long campaigned on a promise to support the construction of a Hindu temple on the site of the razed mosque.

 Ayodhya is in densely populated Uttar Pradesh state, home to more than 5% of India’s 200 million Muslims.